 A NATIONWIDE EXECUTIVE NETWORK OF SEARCH CONSULTANTS IN LAS VEGAS, NV

 At Reaction Search International, we want to help you find the top-notch executives and talent that will allow your company to perform to its maximum potential.
 Our mission is to assist employers in the Las Vegas, Nevada metropolitan area in connecting with high quality professionals across a variety of industries.
 RSI utilizes a national network of executive staffing experts located in major cities across the country that know how to find the best candidates for individual client needs.
 In fact, many of our executive recruiters are industry insiders who have worked in the fields in which they now recruit talent.

 With their extensive knowledge of the industries we service, and the many connections they have with the key players and characteristics of the field, our executive job recruiters are adept in delivering superior candidates that, when placed, will begin contributing to your company immediately.
-No matter the size of your firm – and no matter the position you’re looking to fill – RSI’s elite staff of executive search professionals can find the high-quality candidates you need, when you need them.
+No matter the size of your company – and no matter the position you’re looking to fill – RSI’s elite staff of executive search professionals can find the high-quality candidates you need, when you need them.
 With RSI’s network of executive recruiters in Las Vegas, Nevada, you can take your company to levels of success you didn’t know were possible.

 RSI’S EXECUTIVE SEARCH CONSULTANTS TAP INTO THE LOCAL LAS VEGAS, NEVADA EXECUTIVE JOB MARKET